 - Partnering with key agencies and stakeholders to enhance responsiveness to the mental health needs of refugee populations through committees and stakeholder meetings

-- Training and education for public mental health staff (clinicians and administrative staff), and other public health services, including emergency departments.
+- Training and education for public mental health staff (clinicians and administrative staff), public health services, including emergency departments and other health services.
 For more information about this training click here.

 - Development of resources and pathways to care for service providers to support mental health assessment and intervention with refugee populations.